Around 30.9 million cargo items, 16 million passengers and 186 million mail items enter Australia each year.

 - moths and caterpillars

-More information on pests and diseases.
+More information on pests and diseases that may arrive in imported goods.

 You will not be prosecuted if you or someone you know has unintentionally imported material of biosecurity concern, or if you purchased the item in Australia.